MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Code comments do not match the actual number

-It does not cause a compile error, and CopyBuffer() may still succeed, so it is easy to miss.
+It does not cause a compile error, and CopyBuffer() may succeed, so it is easy to miss.

 How to Check in Practice